 Free Credit Score From Credit Karma

-Once you sign up and sign in, you'll be asked to approve them asking for your free credit score.
-Once you do your dashboard will update and you'll see your credit score.
-Here’s what my dashboard looks like.
+Once you sign up and sign in, you’ll be asked to approve them asking for your free credit score.
+Once you do your dashboard will update and you’ll see your credit score.
+Here’s what my dashboard looks like, up above.

-In looking back at three years of credit score history it's interesting to see that my score has stayed relatively constant.
-The only dips I've really seen were a time back in 2009 when we were looking to refinance.
-At the time we had a bunch of inquiries to our credit report by mortgage companies, and our credit score dropped by 12-15 points or so.
+In looking back at the years of credit score history it’s interesting to see that my score has stayed relatively constant.
+The only dips I’ve really seen were a couple of times when we were looking to refinance.
+At the time we had a bunch of inquiries to our credit report by mortgage companies, and our credit score dropped by 10-12 points or so.
 No big deal.
 But you can definitely see when things were happening.

 Reasons To Love Credit Karma